wotakumoe/wotaku/docs/guides/manga/digim.md

 6. Ranges between x3206 - x3713 for Comixology volumes.
 Post-CMX Amazon HD volume res has been downgraded to x2565 - ~x272x.
 Standard non-CMX/Amazon HD resolution is x2000 everywhere (except for Bookwalker Web where it is x1500).
 7. ~x2300 for newer (~post mid-2021) releases, but ~x1600 for older releases.
 Same quality no matter where you buy.
 8. Older titles are low quality, recent titles are decent quality.
 Apple Books has the highest quality.
+9. Amazon Viz books are generally upscaled, especially older books (pre-HD-demise as mentioned up above).
+Some books can still be much lower res natively (e.g. x1500 for certain Viz Select volumes) than what's mentioned here.
 :::

 ## Chapters